-Sure, everybody has had red velvet cake, but have you tried green velvet cake?
+Sure, everybody has had red velvet cupcakes, but have you tried green velvet St Patrick’s Day cupcakes?

 Green velvet cake is great to make anytime, but especially for St. Patrick’s Day!

-I found this green velvet cake recipe on Pinterest – go figure.
+I found this green velvet St Patrick’s Day cupcakes recipe on Pinterest.

 It’s from a site called Love From the Oven.

 Her version is Green Velvet Cake Pops, which look amazing!

 However, I just don’t have the patience to make cake pops.

 I’ve tried, but I’m just not a cake pop makin’ momma.